BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/TS_02_discrete.md

 ### Scattering regimes

 As we have seen in the [acoustic sources](acoustics-source) tutorial, when we talk about the _size_ of the scatterer, we are really talking about the _relative size_ of the scatterer compare to the acoustic wavelength.
 In acoustics, we often use $ka$, a _dimensionless_ number, to quantify this.
 Here, $k=2\pi/\lambda$ is the acoustic wavenumber, and $a$ is the _characteristic dimension_ of the scatterer, such as the diameter of a sphere or the length of a cylinder. $ka$ is _dimensionless_, because both $\lambda$ and $a$ are length measures.
+This allows us to easily compare the echo reponse of a large scatterer at low frquency and a small scatterer at high frequency, not based on the absolute values of the scatterer size or the sound frequency, but by $ka$.

 When the acoustic wavelength is very large compared to the scatterer ($ka\ll1$), we call this the "Rayleigh" scattering regime, in which the scattering is dominated by diffraction.
 On the other extreme, when the acoustic wavelength is small compared to the scatterer ($ka\gg1$), we call this the "geometric" regime, in which the scattering is dominated by reflection.
+In the Rayleigh regime, the exact shape of the scatterer is often not as critical, and the scattering cross section scales with frequency with a steep slope proportional to $(ka)^4$, whereas in the geometric regime, the scattering cross section often varies around a high-frequency limit.
+This relative stability of scattering strength across frequency is useful for calibrating instruments.
+For example, below is the TS spectrum of a solid tungston carbide sphere typically used to calibrate a 38 kHz echosounder system.

 ADD FIGURE
-TS SPECTRUM FOR RIGID SPHERE SHOWNIG THE FREQUENCY DEPENDENCY
+TS SPECTRUM FOR CALIBRATION SPHERE SHOWING FREQUENCY DEPENDENCY